Skip to main content

 In addition to natural remedies, incorporating good sleep hygiene practices into your daily routine can significantly improve your sleep quality.
 Here are some sleep hygiene practices for better sleep:

-2. Avoid stimulating activities before bed: Engage in relaxing activities before bed, such as reading a book or taking a warm bath.
-Avoid stimulating activities like watching TV or using electronic devices, as these can interfere with sleep.
+2. Avoid stimulating activities before bed : Engage in relaxing activities before bed, such as reading a book or taking a warm bath.
+Avoid stimulating activities such as watching TV or using electronic devices, as these can interfere with sleep.

-3. Establish a bedtime routine: Establish a consistent bedtime routine to signal to your body that it's time to wind down and prepare for sleep.
-This can include activities like brushing your teeth, changing into comfortable sleepwear, and practicing relaxation techniques.
+3. Establish a bedtime routine : Establish a consistent bedtime routine to signal to your body that it's time to wind down and prepare for sleep.
+This can include activities such as brushing your teeth, changing into comfortable sleepwear, and practicing relaxation techniques.

 Medical treatments for insomnia